Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Different flavors of full-counting statistics

 Following the lines of \cite{Schaller_2009,Pluecker_2017,Pluecker_2017prb}, a detector measuring transport at the interface to the right superconductor can be modeled by supplementing the proximity Hamiltonian $H_{J}$ with the detector degrees of freedom $\left|N\right\rangle $ indicating the number $N$ of measured Cooper pair transport events,

 Thus, the detector state changes as $|N\rangle\rightarrow|N\pm 1\rangle$, for each Cooper pair leaving or entering the right contact, see also Fig.~\ref{fig:flavours_of_FCS}b.
-Note that the detector itself is ideal in the sense that it does not have any internal dynamics apart from this ideal coupling.
-The quantum system plus detector have a much larger state space, described by the density matrix $\rho_{S+D}=\sum_{N,N'}\rho\left(N,N'\right)\otimes\left|N\right\rangle \left\langle N'\right|$, illustrating the fact that the detector will be continuously entangled with the system during the entire measurement time, from $t=0$ to $t=\tau$.
-This additional space can be compactified by a double Fourier transform,
+Note that the detector itself is ideal in the sense that it does not have any internal dynamics apart from this coupling (i.e., the Hamiltonian of the isolated detector is zero).
+The quantum system plus detector have a much larger state space, described by the density matrix $\rho_{S+D}=\sum_{N,N'}\rho\left(N,N'\right)\otimes\left|N\right\rangle \left\langle N'\right|$, illustrating the fact that the detector will be entangled with the system during the measurement.
+Similar to the previous notion of FCS, $\tau$ here stands for the total measurement time.
+Whereas in Sec.~\ref{sec:time-resolved_FCS} $\tau$ represented the total time interval over which the current measurements should be averaged, here $\tau$ stands for the total time elapsed since the coupling to the detector (and thus the build up of entanglement) started.
+Also for continuous entanglement, a related zero-frequency FCS can be defined, by analyzing the asymptotic behaviour for $\tau\rightarrow\infty$.